danielvantassell/dvt-sdk/README.md

 `dvt_the_one_sdk` Python SDK provides a intuitive way to interface with TheOneAPI service.
 Look up movie trivia, titles, quotes, character information and more in a simple and intuitve approach.

+Current version supported: `v2`
+Current active `endpoints` supported: `/movies`
+All non listed versions & endpoints will be rejected by sdk.

 Installation:
 ```
 pip install dvt_the_one_sdk